 When the court awarded her custody of her mother's estate after the

-Lottery Scam, Linda assumed she'd inherited the job for the rest of
+lottery scam incident, Linda assumed she'd inherited the job for

 "Linda's financial clarity alleviates one significant source of